Jonabsfx/Jonabsfx/README.md

 ## :wave: About Me

-  I am Jonab Silveira, a **Back End Developer**, but I also have interess in Data Science and Dev Ops.
-I have some work experience with R and Python  and I am studying PHP and Ruby.
+  I am Jonab Silveira, a **Back End Developer**.
+I have some work experience with R and PHP.
 I intend to spend some time to study the functional paradigm in the future, also the Haskell language.

   Also, I have a Bachelor in **Economics**, especially studying Applied Economic Research and Econometrics.